pixelgrade/customify/readme.txt

 * Improved styling for the Font control.
 * Improved handling of minimal required PHP version.
 * Cleanup stylesheets and scripts for better performance and easier maintenance.
+* Updated Google Fonts list to include the latest additions.
 * Compatibility with WordPress 5.3.0.

 = 2.5.5 =